bitcometz/run_marvel/source/overview.rst

 Input and Output
 --------------------------------------------------------------------------------

-To run survey package, you have to prepare two files.
+For the run_marvel package, you have to prepare two files.
 The first one is 'config.list' file where each line stores the path for the reads files independently.
 Besides, you have to prepare a 'config.cfg' file, containing sample name, reads.list, output dir and all kinds of parameters.

 For more information, you can refer to the part 'Config and Usage' under the section  *Examples* .